 How to write a resume for graduate school

-Now that you’ve seen some grad school resume examples, here are four writing tips to help you write a strong resume for your graduate school application:
+Now that you’ve seen some examples, here are four writing tips to help you write a compelling resume for your graduate school application:

 A strong resume introduction will capture the interest of admissions committees and convince them you’re the right candidate for their master’s program.